The yellow nail syndrome (YNS) is a rare disorder principally affecting the lymphatic system.

 - nail discolouration: yellow slow-growing dystrophic nails (scleronychia)

 It is a rare disease with an approximate incidence of less than one million/year 8.
 There may be a slightly increased female predilection 5.
 While clinical onset varies from birth to late adult life, it is thought to typically affect those in early middle age 5.

 - rheumatological conditions 1

-The exact pathogenesis is not well known although anatomical or functional lymphatic drainage abnormalities have been proposed as an underlying mechanism.
+The exact pathogenesis is not well understood although anatomical or functional lymphatic drainage abnormalities have been proposed as an underlying mechanism.

 Imaging is often performed in the evaluation of pulmonary manifestations.

-While individual features are non specific, there may be evidence of
+On CT chest, while individual features are non-specific, there may be evidence of